mwszekely/basic-event-wasi/README.md

 Most functions are dispatched as an `Event` on `globalThis`, and have default behavior if unhandled.
 For example, `fd_write` (called by `printf` and such) will default to `console.log` (if `stdout` was specified to be written to).
 If you'd like to prevent this behavior to do something different, call `preventDefault` on the event.

+This library is unlicenced into the public domain.
+If there's anything useful to you here somehow you can just take it.

 ## Implemented interfaces

 ### Events